Skip to Main Content

 Exercise Science

 A major and minor in Exercise Science is available.
-See also the major and minor in Physical Education and Sport Management and minor in Health.
+See also the majors and minors in Physical Education and Sport Management, as well as the Coaching certificate.

 Major in Exercise Science